 Some forms of bacterial meningitis are contagious.
 The bacteria are spread through the exchange of respiratory and throat secretions (coughing, kissing).
 Fortunately, none of the bacteria that cause meningitis are as contagious as things like the common cold or flu, and they are not spread by casual contact or by simply breathing the air where a person with meningitis has been.

 Sometimes the bacteria that cause meningitis have spread to other people who have had close or prolonged contact with a patient with meningitis caused by Neisseria meningitidis (also called meningococcal meningitis) or Hib.
-People in the same household or day-care center, or anyone with direct contact with a patient's oral secretions (such as a boyfriend/girlfriend) would be considered at increased risk of acquiring the infection.
+People in the same household, day-care center (if ill person is a child), or anyone with direct contact with a patient's oral secretions (such as a boyfriend/girlfriend) would be considered at increased risk of acquiring the infection.
 People who qualify as close contacts should receive antibiotics to prevent them from getting the disease.
-Antibiotics for contacts o fa person with Hib meningitis disease are no longer recommended if all contacts 4 years of age or younger are fully vaccinated against Hib disease (see below).
+Antibiotics for contacts of a person with Hib meningitis disease are no longer recommended if all contacts 4 years of age or younger are fully vaccinated against Hib disease (see below).

 There are vaccines against Hib, some serogroups of N. meningitidis and many types of Streptococcus pneumoniae.
 The vaccines against Hib are very safe and highly effective.

 More information on the vaccination from the CDC is available.